Professional Reviews

 Keeper Family — Good Deal for Families

-Keeper’s Family plan costs $44.98 / year and comes with the same features as Keeper Unlimited, but Keeper Family includes 5 separate password vaults.
+Keeper’s Family plan costs $6.25 / month and comes with the same features as Keeper Personal, but Keeper Family includes 5 separate password vaults.
 This plan also includes 10 GB of secure file storage — encrypted cloud storage for files, photos, videos, and more.
-If your family has a lot of files to store and needs more space, you can choose to upgrade to 50 GB or 100 GB of storage, but it’ll cost extra.
+If your family has a lot of files to store and needs more space, you can upgrade to 50 GB or 100 GB of storage, but it’ll cost extra.

 All that said, the cost-per-user on the Keeper Family plan is inexpensive, and it offers lots of great family-friendly password management features.